 Vegetarian Healthy Lunch Ideas for One

-Almost anything can be easily made and packed for one person.
-This includes high protein healthy grain bowls especially if these are leftover from the night before, salads because you can make just enough for supper and the next day, easy sandwiches and wraps and of course leftovers.
+Almost anything can be easily made and packed for one person when it comes to vegetarian bag lunch ideas.
+This includes high protein healthy grain bowls especially if these are left over from the night before, salads because you can make just enough for supper and the next day, easy sandwiches and wraps and of course leftovers.

 The nice thing about leftovers for one person, is that many things can be frozen and eaten in the next couple of weeks.
 Just be sure to label when you made it so you can eat it while the quality is still at its peak.